Jatin170/PokeReact/README.md

  --> Run the program (npm start).

- --> You will find a Page(Main Page) on local server Headed PokeReact and list of Pokemon along with it.
+ --> You will find a Page(Main Page) on local server Headed PokeReact and list of Pokemon along with it in your browser.

  --> On clicking a Pokemon, it loaded you to next page of details about that Pokemon.